Johnson Hagood (governor): Postbellum political career

 After the war, Hagood resumed operating his plantation.
 Like other planters, he struggled with the change to free labor after slaves were emancipated.
 Many freedmen who had been associated with his plantation continued to work for him, but others left for towns and urban areas.

-He resented the administration of Radical Republicans during Reconstruction.
-He actively campaigned for fellow Confederate general Wade Hampton in the 1876 gubernatorial contest and was elected on the Democratic state ticket as Comptroller General.
+He opposed the administration of Radical Republicans during Reconstruction.
+He actively campaigned for fellow Confederate general Wade Hampton III in the 1876 gubernatorial contest and was elected on the Democratic state ticket as Comptroller General.
 The campaign season was marked by white violence against freedmen, to suppress their voting and defeat Republicans, and many county returns were noted for fraud, where intimidation of freedmen had continued by Democrats at the polls.

-Hagood served one term.
-In 1880, he was nominated by the state Democrats for governor and easily won the gubernatorial election that fall, as Democrats again suppressed black voting and the federal government had withdrawn its troops in 1877.
+Hagood served one term as Comptroller General.
+In 1880, he was nominated by the state Democrats for governor and easily won the gubernatorial election that fall, as Democrats again suppressed Black voting and the federal government had withdrawn its troops in 1877.
 Hagood's major achievement in his two-year term, to December 1882, was the reopening of The Citadel in 1882.

 Hagood died in Barnwell on January 4, 1898.
 He was buried at Church of the Holy Apostles Episcopal cemetery.